Immigration to Finland: Modern day

-The most common reasons to immigrate to Finland were family reasons (32%), work (30%) and studying (21%).
+The most common reasons to immigrate to Finland are family reasons (32%), work (30%) and education (21%).

 In 2017, hundreds of Muslim asylum seekers from Iraq and Afghanistan converted to Christianity after having had their first asylum application rejected by the Finnish Immigration Service (Migri), in order to re-apply for asylum on the grounds of religious persecution.

 In September 2022, Finland announced that it would not offer asylum to Russians fleeing mobilization.